Good Things (Dan + Shay album)

-Good Things is the fourth studio album by American country pop duo Dan + Shay.
+Good Things is the fourth studio album by American country duo Dan + Shay.
 It was released on August 13, 2021, through Warner Bros.
 Records Nashville.
-The production is primarily handled by duo member Dan Smyers, who produced every track, with additional production from Jason Evigan, Scott Hendricks, and Jordan Reynolds.
-The album includes the singles "10,000 Hours" (a duet with Canadian singer Justin Bieber), "I Should Probably Go to Bed", "Glad You Exist", "Steal My Love", and "You".
+The album contains a sole guest appearance from Canadian singer Justin Bieber.
+The production is primarily handled by duo member Dan Smyers, who produced every track, along with Jason Evigan, Scott Hendricks, and Jordan Reynolds also being producers.
+The album was supported by five singles: "10,000 Hours" with Bieber, "I Should Probably Go to Bed", "Glad You Exist", "Steal My Love", and "You".
+It was also preceded by two promotional singles: the title and opening track, and "Lying".
+It is a country pop album.